 Visitors can access this nature reserve by following the Carrowclare Road off the (B69) Seacoast Road, out of the town.
 Roe Estuary is around five miles north-west of Limavady.

 The mud flats which are spotted here are often exposed at low tide.
 They appear to be dull and lifeless; however, they hide a secret.
 Hidden by the mud are a large number of small seashore animals such as lugworms, shrimps, ragworms and periwinkles.

-There are also large beds of mussels and extensive areas covered in a plant known as eel-grass.
-All these are the food sources that act as a magnet for many of the thousands of migrating waders, ducks, swans and geese that stop over on Lough Foyle each winter.
+There are also large beds of mussels and areas covered in a plant known as eel-grass.
+All of these are the food sources which attract many of the thousands of migrating waders, ducks, swans and geese that stop over on Lough Foyle each winter.

-Car park at end of public road.
+- Car park at end of public road